logan-smith/url-condenser/README.md

 # URL Condenser

 A web framework built upon Axum using the Rust language.
-Provides shortened urls, and redirects requests for them.
+Provides url aliases, and redirects requests for them.

 # Table of Contents